 Almost everyone who is considering using an epilator to remove unwanted body hair wants to know how much pain they can expect.
-Unless you're a newbie to epilators, you'll probably choose a brand that promises the least amount of pain.
+Unless you're a novice in the world of epilators, you'll probably choose a brand that promises the least amount of pain.
 That's because the mechanism of epilators can't guarantee anything close to pain-free.
 These handheld, rolling devices with small clamps are effective, but they can be very painful.

 But isn't life itself a mixture of pain and pleasure?
 Should we then simply reject an effective device just because it is temporarily uncomfortable?
 These are the fundamental questions that this article aims to answer.
 Not only will I clarify what is already an open secret, but I will also help you decide whether the pain that comes with using an epilator is worth it.
 And if you are looking for helpful tips on how to relieve the pain, you will find them here too.